 From Toronto Regional Real Estate Board

-Toronto Regional Real Estate Board – Market Stats At A Glance – May 2024
+Toronto Regional Real Estate Board Market Stats at a Glance July 2024

 Average Sold Price